Historical Articles Pertaining to the US Navy

 1951-01 Official List of Designations of Navy's Ships

-This is a new complete official list of designations of naval vessels, district craft, service craft and floating equipment.
+A new complete official list of designations of naval vessels, district craft, service craft, and floating equipment.

 Career Options For Enlisted Men in the United States Navy, 1954.